 There is freedom in forgiving…moving on.

-You are allowing God to free you to walk with peace, happiness and joy because you no longer have a blister on the sole of your heart causing you to limp along and slow you down.
+You are allowing God to release you to walk with peace, happiness and joy because you no longer have a blister on the sole of your heart – causing you to limp along and slow you down.

 Is it time?

-Time to have yourself freed from your villain.
-Time to move on.
-Time to give up the resentment and bitterness.
+Time to have yourself freed from your villain and move on.
+The perfect moment to give up the resentment and bitterness.

 Justice is good, it really is, but God also loves mercy.